lorekeeperyhen1412/NTDLLPyMem/README.md

 Pymem
 =====

-A python library to manipulate Windows processes
+A python library to manipulate Windows processes.
+Edited by Yhen to use NTDLL.

 Installation
 ============